jahongiry/Professional_feedback/linkedin/README.md

 The LinkedIn profile header comprises everything in that first block of your LinkedIn profile, from your photo to your contact info.
 It also encompasses **almost all of the new content you'll be writing**; nearly everything else will be copy-pasted directly from your resume.

-We'll discuss how to fill out each field step by step.

-**Learn more about how to complete your LinkedIn Intro Block:**

-Full Stack Web Developer | JavaScript, React, Ruby, RoR, Java
+Intro block sample: Full Stack Web Developer | JavaScript, React, Ruby, RoR, Java

 ## Fill in the About section

 According to most students, the "About Me" is the hardest (and most intimidating) section of the LinkedIn profile.
 The good news, however, is that you've already written most of it, and now you can simply copy/paste it into LinkedIn.

-**Apply what you've learned**

 1. Sample:<br/> Full Stack developer with a passion for clean code and accessible design.<br/>
 Solution-oriented, with a bright vision for delivering the highest quality software.<br/>